 This component relates theoretical and practical learning from core subjects to applications in specific fields of engineering internship.
 It develops knowledge of engineering science and technologies relevant to particular branches of engineering and specialist technical expertise.
-Particular sets of subjects constitute majors in the respective fields of practice, as set out below.
+Particular sets of subjects constitute majors in the respective fields of practice.
 A major provides the essential foundations needed for practice in that field, familiarity with current practice, awareness of likely developments and knowledge of resources available for future self-directed learning.

 All majors emphasise and develop the essential engineering skills of observation and experimentation, analysis and synthesis, modelling, systems thinking, conceptual reasoning and judgment, and problem formulation and solving, using as case studies the technologies and contexts relevant to the particular field of practice.
 Each major involves substantial laboratory content, designed to integrate theoretical and practical understanding.
 All are designed to link with the core program and with engineering internship.

-In general, students may devote 24 credit points to electives.
+With the exception of combined degrees and double majors, students may devote 24 credit points to electives.
 A range of electives may be taken to broaden or deepen knowledge.
-Some students may wish to explore introductory engineering subjects before making their choice of major, in which case the additional subject(s) may be counted (subject to conditions) as part of the elective component.
 The elective component also provides a mechanism for recognition of prior learning.
 Further, the elective component affords maximum flexibility for students wishing to undertake study on international exchange with our overseas partner institutions.

 In the final sessions of the degree, each student undertakes a Capstone Project, supervised by a member of academic staff and designed to consolidate and integrate learning in all aspects of the program.
 Industry-linked projects, under joint supervision, are strongly encouraged.